-We compared this EV value with the mean of a null distribution generated by shuffling the contingency labels (that is, X versus Y) of trials.
-For decoding, we used activity across the 30-s epochs preceding tone onset, the 10-s tone and the 5-s reward availability window, only considering neuronal activity when the animal was at least 10 cm away from both dispensers and during active locomotion (speed > 2 cm s-1).
-Trials with less than 10 s satisfying these criteria were excluded from analysis.
-To assess the spatial congruence of high explained variance pairs, we calculated the spatial map correlation (see Spatial maps section) of each pair in the upper fifth percentile of the EV distribution that was temporally positively correlated in at least one contingency.
-We used the maximum spatial correlation across both contingencies (for example, if neurons had more spatially correlated place fields in contingency X than in contingency Y, then the value for contingency X was used).
-We compared such spatial correlation values to those from pairs of neurons in the lower fifth percentile (low explained variance pairs) that were positively temporally correlated in both contingencies (Extended Data Fig. 7i).
+We compared this EV value with the mean of a null distribution generated by shuffling the contingency labels (i.e., X versus Y) of trials.
+As for decoding, we used activity across the 30-second epochs preceding tone onset, the 10-second tone and the 5-second reward availability window, only considering neuronal activity when the animal was at least 10 cm away from both dispensers and during active locomotion (speed $> 2 \text{ cm.s}^{-1}$).
+Trials with less than 10 seconds satisfying these criteria were excluded from analysis.
+To assess the spatial congruence of high explained variance pairs, we calculated the spatial map correlation (see "Spatial maps" section above) of each pair in the upper 5^{th} percentile of the EV distribution that was temporally positively correlated in at least one contingency.
+We used the maximum spatial correlation across both contingencies (e.g.. if neurons had more spatially correlated place fields in contingency X than in contingency Y, the value for contingency Y was used).
+We compared such spatial correlation values to those from pairs of neurons in the lower 5^{th} percentile (low explained variance pairs) that were positively temporally correlated in both contingencies (Extended Data Fig. 7i).

-Local field potential analyses.
-Raw LFPs were down sampled from 20 kHz to 1,250 Hz (order 8 Chebyshev type I filter was applied before decimation to avoid aliasing) and then decomposed using empirical mode decomposition (EMD56; https://pypi.org/project/emd/).
-To avoid mode mixing, we used the mask sift EMD procedure57 with sinusoidal masks with the following frequencies: 350, 200, 70, 40, 30 and 7 Hz, which captured mid-gamma, slow-gamma and theta oscillations as isolated components.
-To determine individual theta cycles and theta phase, we first detected peaks and troughs of theta with absolute values higher than low-frequency component envelope (sum of all components with main frequencies below the theta signal), then a theta cycle was defined by pairs of supra-threshold troughs separated by at least 71 ms (~14 Hz) and no more than 200 ms (5 Hz) that surrounded a suprathreshold peak58.
-Theta phase was calculated by linear interpolating neighboring theta troughs, zero crossings and peaks.
-For nested-gamma analysis (Fig. 4c and Extended Data Fig. 8a,b,r), instantaneous envelopes and frequencies were calculated by means of the normalized Hilbert transform59.
+LFP analyses.
+Raw local field potentials (LFPs) were down-sampled from 20kHz to 1250 Hz (order 8 Chebyshev type I filter was applied prior to decimation to avoid aliasing) and then decomposed using Empirical Mode Decomposition (EMD56; https://pypi.org/project/emd/).
+In order to avoid mode mixing, we used the mask sift EMD procedure57, with sinusoidal masks with the following frequencies: 350, 200, 70, 40, 30 and 7 Hz, which captured mid gamma, slow gamma and theta oscillations as isolated components.
+To determine individual theta cycles and theta phase, we first detected peaks and troughs of theta with absolute values higher than low-frequency component (sum of all components with main frequencies below the theta signal) envelope, then a theta cycle was defined by pairs of supra-threshold troughs separated at least by 71ms (~14 Hz) and no more than 200ms (5 Hz) that surrounded a supra-threshold peak58.
+Theta phase was calculated by linear interpolating neighbouring theta troughs, zero crossings and peaks.
+For nested-gamma analysis (Fig. 4c, Extended Data Fig. 8a,b,r), instantaneous envelopes and frequencies were calculated by means of the normalised-Hilbert transform59.
 For the time course analysis shown in Fig. 4c and Extended Data Fig. 8r, we adopted a bootstrap procedure to keep the speed distribution of each time bin virtually equal58.
-For each experiment, we used 60-s to 30-s prelaser stimulus windows as references for speed distribution.
-More specifically, we calculated the histogram (linearly spaced speed bins from 2 to 30 cm s-1) of instantaneous speed values for each theta cycle within that reference window; then, a bootstrap consisted of (1) subsampling theta cycles from that reference time window by randomly choosing 75% of the cycles in each speed bin (that is, maintaining the original speed histogram proportions) and (2) from all remaining time windows, for each theta cycle in the reference window; we randomly chose a cycle with matched speed (no more than 2.5% away from the reference cycle).
+For each experiment, we used 60 to 30-second pre-laser stimulus windows as a reference for speed distribution.
+More specifically, we calculated the histogram (linearly-spaced speed bins from 2 to 30 cm.s-1) of instantaneous speed values for each theta cycle within that reference window; then a bootstrap consisted of (1) subsampling theta cycles from that reference time window by randomly choosing 75% of the cycles in each speed bin (i.e., maintaining the original speed histogram proportions); and (2) from all remaining time windows, for each theta cycle in the reference window we randomly chose a cycle with matched speed (no more than 2.5% away from the reference cycle).
 One hundred such bootstraps were computed for each tetrode, then all tetrodes of each experiment were averaged.
 Figures show the mean across recording days.